 This course includes many of the concepts found in the Scaled Agile Framework (SAFe), as well as Scrum and Kanban.
 It supports the standards outlined in the IIBA BABOK® Guide V3.
 This course will also touch upon alternate agile approaches (XP, Iterative, DAD, hybrids such as Scrumban, Scrumfall and other organic approaches) to allow those pursuing agile to consider all the practices and options.
 Students who have previously take our Essential Skills for Business Analysis will see how to leverage and reuse those skills in an agile environment.

-To ensure the knowledge gained during class is transferred to actionable plans, we include an optional comprehensive quiz after class along with our Make Learning Stick program.
+To ensure the knowledge gained during class is transferred to actionable plans, we include an optional comprehensive quiz after class.
 Students are encouraged to bring projects into class for exercises and to develop a more personalized post-class action plan to take their project to the next step.

 This course is included in our Business Analysis Certification Program.
 By attending this course, students earn credit towards the BA Associate and BA Certified certifications, as well as credit towards the Agile Analysis Badge.